Skip to main content

 What exercises can release my pinched nerve?

-Depending on the severity of the trapped nerve in your shoulder, you may find that some gentle exercises or stretches help you feel better and get relief.
+Depending on the severity of the pinched nerve in your shoulder, you may find that some gentle exercises or stretches help you feel better and get relief from shoulder pain.
+Strengthening the neck muscles can also help alleviate the pressure on the nerve and improve your range of motion, providing relief.

 It doesn’t matter whether you do these exercises standing up or sitting down, but be sure to do them slowly and carefully.